Barville, Orne

 Barville (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Barville, Blavette and Botrel.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+Two rivers, the Sarthe and the la Pervenche flows through the commune.